rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/france.md

 **Considering Alternatives:**
 - **Count:** [NOT PROVIDED IN REPORT]
 - **Percentage:** [NOT PROVIDED IN REPORT]
-- **Example Quote:** "I'm still thinking I'm gonna trade in my F850GSA for an R nineT Urban G/S this summer" - NECooley, Reddit
+- **Example Quote:** "I'm still thinking I'm gonna trade in my F 850GSA for an R nineT Urban G/S this summer" - NECooley, Reddit

 **Not Interested:**
 - **Count:** [NOT PROVIDED IN REPORT]